tipani86/StarChild/CVModule/README.md

 ## Server Method Usage

+### Easier Method (Docker)

+Just use Dockerfile to build a docker image and run it as a container.
+The server will automatically start upon running and the default port is 1337.

+### Manual Method

 Use below method if you want to set the service up as HTTP API and call it using POST:

 1. Run `server/server.py`